balkin/kohanut-core/guide/kohanut.install.md

     RewriteBase /
     -- change to --
     RewriteBase /subfolder

 In **application/bootstrap.php**

     'base_url'   => '/',
     -- change to --
     'base_url'   => '/subfolder',

 If you put Kohanut in a subfolder, the links on all your pages will probably be broken, especially if you move a site that is already made.
 You could probably fix it by adding a [<base\>](http://w3schools.com/tags/tag_base.asp) tag.

+###  Please be aware of module loading order

+Kohanut uses auth models so the correct order should be the following:

+ * kohanut
+ * jelly-auth
+ * auth